bookofproofs/bookofproofs.github.io/_sources/history/17th-century/wallis.md

 * Wallis made other contributions to the history of mathematics by restoring some ancient Greek texts such as Ptolemy's Harmonics, Aristarchus's On the magnitudes and distances of the sun and moon and Archimedes' Sand-reckoner.
 * Wallis became involved in a bitter dispute with Hobbes, who although a fine scholar, was far below Wallis's class as a mathematician.
 * Wallis's book Arithmetica infinitorum with his methods was in press at the time and he refuted Hobbes claims.
-* of Wallis with the pamphlet Six lessons to the Professors of Mathematics at the Institute of Sir Henry Savile.
 * Wallis replied with the pamphlet Due Correction for Mr Hobbes, or School Discipline for not saying his Lessons Aright to which Hobbes wrote the pamphlet The Marks of the Absurd Geometry, Rural Language etc.
 * One aspect of Wallis's mathematical skills has not yet been mentioned, namely his great ability to do mental calculations.
 * It was a feat which was rightly considered remarkable, and Oldenburg, the Secretary of the Royal Society, sent a colleague to investigate how Wallis did it.